-The processed foods so prevalent in our culture, like refined carbohydrates, fried foods, an abundance of sugar and salt, and foods with casein (cow’s milk dairy) are all linked to inflammation.
-On the opposite end of the nutrition spectrum, eating whole foods and healthy fats have been proven effective in naturally reducing inflammation.
+The processed foods so prevalent in our culture, like refined carbohydrates, fried foods, an abundance of refined sugar, gluten, and foods with casein (cow’s milk dairy) are all linked to inflammation.
+On the opposite end of the nutrition spectrum, eating whole, plant based foods and healthy fats have been proven effective in naturally reducing inflammation.
 The list of delicious foods with anti-inflammatory properties is long and growing everyday.
 Here are a few of our favorite additions to an anti-inflammatory diet:

 Eat the Rainbow.

 Whole, plant-based foods of every shade are a veritable pot-o-gold of anti-inflammatory benefits.

 Carrots, sweet potatoes, and squash are loaded with fiber, beta-carotene, and vitamin A, which can help heal inflammation in the body.